Ronaplanet/README.md/README.md

-# 👋 Hey there!
-Am cyberkiddle
+# 👋 Hey There!
+Am cyberkiddle.

-I'm a cybersecurity enthusiast with a strong focus on Red Teaming, Reverse Engineering, and Wireless Security.
+I'm a cybersecurity enthusiast with a strong focus on Red Teaming, Reverse Engineering, Active directory, Host penetration testing and Wireless Security.
 I love diving deep into Active Directory environments, simulating adversary tactics, and uncovering hidden vulnerabilities.

 🎯 I’m certified with:
 ```